ancabilloni/SDC-P3-BehavioralCloning/README.md

 ### Training and Validation
 Central images and steering angles are shuffle and split into 90/10 for Training/Validation using `shuffle` & `train_test_split` from `sklearn`

 Training data is then divided into 3 lists, driving straight, driving left, driving right which are determined by thresholds of angle limit.
-Any angle > 0.15 is turning right, any angle < -0.15 is turning right, anything around 0 or near zero is driving straight.
+Any angle > 0.15 is turning right, any angle < -0.15 is turning left, anything around 0 or near 0 is driving straight.

 ### Argumentation
 From the observation in both tracks, there are many factor of road condition and environment to account for.
 Below are argumentation methods: